By Joseph Neighbor

 “When I was in the program, the administrators were rooting for me, believing in me, encouraging me,” said Mr. Hernandez.

 SMDEP is one of four major CUMC “pipeline programs,” developed to enhance opportunities in science and medicine for under-represented minority and socioeconomically disadvantaged students.
 All four schools are involved in pipeline programs, which draw approximately 170 students to CUMC to study and to get advice and support for applying to schools in the health professions.
-Approximately 80 participate in SMDEP, a six-month residential program with outstanding success rates.
+Approximately 80 participate in SMDEP, a six-week residential program with outstanding success rates.
 More than one in four students who graduated from SMDEP between 2006 and 2009 matriculated at CUMC.